geoplusplus/Hierarchical-KNN-Method-for-Change-Detection/README.md

 # Hierarchical-KNN-Method-for-Change-Detection

-a novel time series similarity based change detection framework for identifying inter-annual changes by exploiting phenological properties of growing crops from satellite time series imagery.
+###A novel time series similarity based change detection framework for identifying inter-annual changes by exploiting phenological properties of growing crops from satellite time series imagery.

 The workflow of the algorithm: